mnap/acdgv-key-attack/README.md

 ## Overview

-Main paper: "Key Attack on the ACDGV Matrix Encryption Scheme"
+Main Paper: "Key Attack on the ACDGV Matrix Encryption Scheme".

 This repository contains code to:
-- Test 1: Run a proof-of-concept of the attack (see docstring in `m1_new_attack.py`)
+- Test 1: Run a proof-of-concept of the attack (see docstring in `m1_new_attack.py`).
-- Test 2: Verify Assumption 1
+- Test 2: Verify Assumption 1.
-- Test 3: Verify Assumption 2
+- Test 3: Verify Assumption 2.
-- Compute complexity expressions to reproduce Table 3 in paper
+- Compute complexity expressions to reproduce Table 3 in paper.

 Two scripts can be run directly: